DaveRichmond/DaveRichmond.github.io/_posts/2014-12-07-rgb-led-controller.markdown

 The only restrictions I've applied are based on which parts I have on hand and don't require ordering anything else (ie. left-overs from other projects).
 As such, the following parts will be selected based on those criteria:

 1. Microcontroller: NXP LPC810M021fn8 - Cortex M0+, 4KB Flash, 1KB RAM, DIP-8 Package.
 Selected because I ordered them from E14 a while back, recieved twice as many as I ordered, and haven't had a chance to do any further projects with them.
+Also, stupidly small but powerful, gotta have a "fun" part to each project.
 2. Regulator: LM317 - Jellybean adjustable regulator.
 Who doesn't have these spare?
 Based on digital current requirements I could've used a TO-92 78L33, but I didn't have those on hand.
 Absolute overkill in a TO220, but that's what I had on hand.
 3. String driver transistors: IRF820N MOSFET.
 These are 10A power n-mosfets.
 Slightly overspecced, but compared to the underspec job on the original drivers, who cares?
 4. MOSFET Drivers: TC4427A.
 Maybe with a 5V micro and a logic-level mosfet I could've got away without a mosfet driver, but even in that case it could've been debatable as to whether the mosfet would've been driven into saturation and driven quickly.
 These are dual mosfet drivers, since I only have 3 mosfets one will have a non-used driver - in a future version maybe the spare could be used to provide a power-off function?